 is its name.

 It’s such a short word, paltry in fact, but it packs such a punch.
-It can totally blindside me.
-It can overwhelm my thinking in an instant.
+It can totally blindside me and overwhelm my thinking in an instant.
 It is REAL.

 Four years ago when I lived in the blue jungle house in Costa Rica, I refused to take my camera out of the safe.
 I had heard stories from real people about stolen electronics.
 I had visions of my camera being ripped from my neck.

 The Costa Rican jungle is dark at midnight.
 Incredibly dark.
 Can’t see your hand in front of your face dark.
 And yet there I was, my heart beating faster than a rabbit’s as I followed my headlamp’s beacon along the pitch-black road.